How to get the most out of this dashboard

 Click the Year menu on the left and use the arrows for more information.

 Data sources: Data from U.S. Census Bureau Economic Census, USDA Census of Agriculture, U.S. Census Bureau Nonemployer Statistics, Atlantic Coast Cooperative Statistics Program Data Warehouse, and Rhode Island Coastal Resources Management Council for 2017 and 2022 were used.
-Adjusted for inflation with producer price indices and the consumer price index to 2024 dollars.
+Adjusted for inflation to 2025 dollars.
+The value for Agriculture sales does not include the Census of Agriculture estimate of aquaculture sales; the value of aquaculture is provided by the Rhode Island Coastal Resources Management Council.

 Food System Sales by Sector, 2017-2022